bxlentpartyon/uzi-build/uzi-nes-port/NOTES.md

 	Bank 3	$C000-DFFF	ROM XX		Kernel floating code page Bank 4	$E000-FFFF	ROM 15		Kernel permanent code page

+## New layout to get kernel actually working

+I've realized that there's a big problem with all of the math surrounding userspace memory layout because I've put kernel RAM at the lowest memory bank.
+Even though we've now got `_data` at the beginning of RAM, the math for setting up/swapping processes doesn't work unless udata actually lives at the very high end of available memory.

+Specifically the rargs stuff used for `_execve` does all of its math of where to place the argv/env based off of udata being the highest address, and it also sets the "break" (the area of memory between the process code and the argv/environment/stack) based on these locations.

+While this isn't efficient use of memory on the NES, if we don't put `_udata` at a high address, all this math won't work, and we'll be redesigning stuff as we try to port it, which isn't ideal.
+Instead, I will move kernel RAM to be just below the permanent ROM page to facilitate this.
+For now, this should work fine, as we won't be getting anywhere close to the limit of process size to begin with.

 # Handling multiple processes

 ## The problem